tlvu/cookiecutter-birdhouse/README.rst

 Cookiecutter_ is a command-line utility to create projects from templates.
 This `cookiecutter-birdhouse` template creates a barebone PyWPS server adhering to Birdhouse conventions.
 It comes complete with a framework for installation, configuration, deployment, documentation and tests.
-It even includes a :file:`Dockerfile` for containerization!
+It even includes a *Dockerfile* for containerization!
 Create your project then get started writing new WPS processes in minutes.

 * GitHub repo: https://github.com/bird-house/cookiecutter-birdhouse/